TVersluijs/RGEE_Snowmelt/README.md

 <br />

 ### *02-RGEE_TomVersluijs_MODIS_Shapefile_Pixel_Snowmelt.R
-Create pixel-level maps (500m resolution) of the date of snowmelt in a study area based on MODIS data.
+Extract MODIS satellite data and calculate the date of snowmelt for every 500mx500m pixel in an area of interest (shapefile).
 Snowmelt is calculated per pixel by fitting a GAM through the average NDSI data and extracting the moment this GAM crosses a user specified NDSI threshold.
 This script requires a shapefile of the study area as input.
 The user can specify whether clouds and permanent waterbodies need to be masked from the analysis.

 <p float="left">
   <img align="top" src="./_pictures/05A-Sentinel2_Zackenberg_Shapefile.png" width="49%" title="Shapefile area for Zackenberg (c.a.
 50km2)" />